arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> The only way of getting somewhere is to leave something behind.
+> newton's third law, The only way of getting somewhere is to leave something behind.

 > Do it if it's the biggest thing I can do.